hmgene/mudcookies/README.md

 To evolve researchers studying bio=information.

 Evolution is a matter of fitness which can be improved by coperation.
-The successful phenotype of the individual is carved by DNA.
-The success of a group is carved in a network.
+As phenotypic success of individuals is carved in DNA the group success is memorized in a network.

-To cooperate to increase fitness to survive on a harsh sicience landscape.
+We build a network of collaborations built on trust to increase member's fitness to survive in harsh scientific environments.

 ## How to join
 Here are the structures where you can start some tasks.